Category Archives: Interviews with Artists

 Why does the human form attract you so much?

 Throughout history it has been a subject that really draws people in.
 You can work directly with human emotions, and people understand that because, after all, we’re all human.
 I love that.
 There is also the complexity and the challenge of it.
 The human body is a really hard thing to sculpt well, and I’ve set myself the goal of mastering it.
-I mean, really, if you can sculpt the human form you should be able to do anything else.
-The human form is exciting because it is so complex, but also it can be posed in meaningful ways that allow me to work with complex negative spaces around the figure.
-Often I don’t see all the implications right away, but I’ll come back to a piece after a while and it will just hit me: ‘ Wow, that side form was really what I was looking for!’
+I mean, really, if you can sculpt the human form, you should be able to do anything else.
+The human form is exciting because it is so complex, but it can also be posed in meaningful ways that allow me to work with complex negative spaces around the figure.
+Often, I don’t see all the implications right away, but I’ll come back to a piece after a while, and it will just hit me: ‘ Wow, that side form was really what I was looking for!’

-My piece, ‘Grace and Disgrace’, is an example of what I mean by the peace and tension dynamic.
+My piece, ‘Grace and Disgrace,’ is an example of what I mean by the peace and tension dynamic.
 The rising figure is almost the very essence of tension.
 It’s a pose that is almost painful to look at and would be impossible to hold, and yet, if you look at the face, there is a sense of peace and joy.
 If you look at the other pose, which is that of a person crouched and hiding herself, it’s physically peaceful, but it has psychological tension.
 It is the face of anguish and sorrow.
-A further dynamic comes in play because the two figures have to work together, pushing and pulling each other.
+A further dynamic comes into play because the two figures have to work together, pushing and pulling each other.

 Grace & Disgrace